-D I am so near the finish line.
+I am so near the finish line.
 I have completed my second school year as an Auxiliar de Conversación and private English teacher in Madrid, Spain.
-Tomorrow I fly back to Florida, United States.
-Madrid filled me with aliveness, and will always hold a place in my heart.
-I have written about Madrid before, and have recommended all my go-to places (of that time).
+Tomorrow I will fly back to Florida, United States.
+Madrid filled me with aliveness for two years, and it will always hold a place in my heart.
+I have written about Madrid before, and have recommended all my go-to places (from that time).
 Check out my older entry: My Madrid’s Can’t-Get-Enough-Of 🙂 Time and again that list gets edited.
-By May 2017, when my good friend Ariena visited me while on her Europe backpacking trip, I … Continue reading Madrid Guide: from expat to traveler
+By May 2017, when my good friend Ariena visited me while on … Continue reading Madrid Guide: from expat to traveler

 It seems I have 82 days until I leave Spain.
 82 days seem like nothing now that Bradley returned from Mexico so we don’t have to do the long distance thing.
 Now that joining him on the other side of the world is no longer a daily concern, I have plenty of room to start missing Spain before I go.
 I have taken little getaways and day trips here and there since my last entry, but the last three months have not been monumental in terms of travel.
 So I stopped blogging and let daily routines get a hold of me.
 It was not until recently that … Continue reading An Ordinary Day in Madrid (a walk-through)